 Here is how I help my kids select good reading material:

 - I model healthy choices in what I stockpile on my nightstand.

-- I casually recommend worthwhile reads, explaining what I liked — interesting plot, deftly drawn characters, a redemptive theme.
+- Casually, I recommend worthwhile reads.
+I explain what I liked — interesting plot, deftly drawn characters, a redemptive theme.

-- Sharing a Kindle account helps me keep tabs on what’s being downloaded — and is a great method for sharing the books I find worthwhile.
+- Sharing a Kindle account helps me keep tabs on what’s being downloaded.
+And it’s a great method for sharing the books I find worthwhile.

-- When a movie is based on a book (and is acceptable to see), we talk about the merits of characters’ actions, and I encourage them to read the book.
+- When a movie is based on a book (and is acceptable to see), we talk about the merits of characters’ actions.
+Then I encourage my children to read the book.